ES

 Mulgikapsad (Stewed Sauerkraut with Pork)

 A classic Estonian dish of stewed sauerkraut with pork, barley, and potatoes.
-It's a comforting and flavorful meal, especially popular during the colder months.
+This comforting and flavorful meal is especially popular during the colder months and represents traditional Mulgi cuisine from Southern Estonia.

 Silgusoust (Baltic Sprat Paste)